GCCRC-dev/VelloziaMicrobiome/ShotgunData/README.md

 $ rm RQCFilterData.tar
 ```

-** This pipeline assumes that the RQCfilter reference files are unzipped and do not have the .gz extension. **
+**This pipeline assumes that the RQCfilter reference files are unzipped and do not have the .gz extension**.

 ```
 $ gunzip /path/to/bbtools/RQCFilterData/*.gz
-$ gunzip /path/to/bbtools/RQCFilterData/*/*.gz
 ```

 ### 5. Set Paths to HUMAnN Databases